Trump 'encourages' Modi to improve relations with Pakistan: WH | Devdiscourse

-Their 40-minute discussion mainly focused on the bilateral trade and issues related to terrorism emanating from Pakistan.
-The President noted good progress on defense and security cooperation, the readout said.
+Their 40-minute talks mainly focused on the bilateral trade and issues related to terrorism emanating from Pakistan.
+President Trump noted good progress on defence and security cooperation, the readout said.

 Both leaders also expressed concerns about the situation in Afghanistan and shared ideas about how to work together to promote security and prosperity in the country, it said.
 The two leaders discussed progress on different aspects of their strategic partnership and upcoming opportunities to ensure it remains strong, it added.